SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     ![Image](../figures/google_drive.PNG){ width="1000" }
     </figure>

-    Using this identifier, add it as a remote storage
+    Using this identifier, add it as remote storage.

     ```bash
     dvc remote add -d storage gdrive://<your_identifier>